Power Take Off: All You Need to Know

 Type 1 PTO

-This is a rugged, high-capacity power take off used in a broad range of industrial functions.
-Characteristic of this type of PTO are the sheaves between heavy-duty spherical roller bearings designed to utilize their full load potential.
-This bearing arrangement reduces the damage produced by crankshaft loading.
-Among the most common applications for the Type 1 PTO are:
+This is a rugged, high-capacity power take-off used in a broad range of industrial functions.
+The main characteristic of this type of PTO is the sheave mounted between two heavy-duty spherical roller bearings.
+This design is engineered to attain the maximum potential of the bearings in full load situations.

 Type 2 PTO